-Inaugural Reuben Everett Cyber Fellow
+Inaugural Reuben Everett Cyber Scholar

-Laia Bertran Manyé
+Laia Bertran Manyé (Graduate Fellow, 2017-2018)

 Laia Bertran Manyé is an experienced European-trained attorney.

-Bertran Manyé graduated from Duke University School of Law in May 2017 (Duke Law scholar), specializing in Privacy, Intellectual Property and New Technologies law.
+Laia graduated from Duke University School of Law in May 2017 (Duke Law scholar), specializing in Privacy, Intellectual Property and New Technologies law.
 At Duke, she wrote her research paper on the GDPR and consent, exploring the requirements that US companies should fulfill to use an individual’s consent as its basis to process personally identifiable information as defined by the European Union.

-Prior to Duke, she joined the firm J&A Garrigues in Barcelona, for three years where she was a member of the litigation and intellectual property team working in a broad range of domestic and international matters.
+Prior to Duke, she joined the firm J&A Garrigues in Barcelona for three years where she was a member of the litigation and intellectual property team working in a broad range of domestic and international matters.

-EunYoung has a PhD in neuroscience, and is finishing her MA in Bioethics and Science Policy at Duke.
-As a DCLT Fellow, her research interest is in Brain-Computer Interface (BCI) technologies, their novel applications for physical and cognitive enhancement, and relevant concerns of privacy and potential health risks.
-Her projects are focused on developing legal and regulatory regimes for disclosure, consent, and privacy in the context of commercial non-therapeutic use of BCI to protect consumers and patients’ interests.
+Eun Young has a PhD in neuroscience and an MA in Bioethics and Science Policy from Duke.
+As a DCLT Fellow, her research interest focused on Brain-Computer Interface (BCI) technologies, their novel applications for physical and cognitive enhancement, and relevant concerns of privacy and potential health risks.
+Her projects focused on developing legal and regulatory regimes for disclosure, consent, and privacy in the context of commercial non-therapeutic use of BCI to protect consumers and patients’ interests.

 The majority of her PhD work involved a system-level approach to the study of cognitive information processing with methods of in vivo electrophysiology and behavioral training in animal models.
 She joined the neurobiology department at Duke University School of Medicine as a postdoc researcher, and worked on multiple projects to elucidate neural mechanisms of motor learning in the cerebellum.

 While she worked in neuroscience laboratories, she was increasingly drawn toward ethical questions raised by the powerful new tools for altering living tissue and manipulating neural systems that have been made available by advances in biomedical and neuroscience research.
-These questions led her to the Duke MA program for Bioethics and Science Policy, where she could explore diverse aspects of the ethical and legal implications of science, with a focus on FDA regulations to promote public health and to ensure the safety and efficacy of new medical products.
+These questions led her to the Duke MA program for Bioethics and Science Policy, where she explored diverse aspects of the ethical and legal implications of science, with a focus on FDA regulations to promote public health and to ensure the safety and efficacy of new medical products.

-EunYoung received her B.A. in Psychology and Ph.D.
+Eun Young received her B.A. in Psychology and Ph.D.
 In Neuroscience from Ajou University in South Korea.